 - 1. Start a browser (Internet Explorer, Firefox, Safari). - Enter the IP address or host name of the camera in the Location/Address field of your browser.
-To access the camera from a Macintosh computer (Mac OSX), click on the Bonjour tab and select the AXIS P1343/-E/AXIS P1344/-E from the drop-down list. - 3.
-If this is the first time you access the camera, see Access from the Internet, on page 9.
+To access the camera from a Macintosh computer (Mac OSX), click on the Bonjour tab and select AXIS P5532/AXIS P5534 from the drop-down list. - 3.
+If this is the first time you access the camera, see Setting the root password, on page 8.
 Otherwise enter your user name and password, set by the administrator. - 4.
 The camera's Live View page appears in your browser.